|

 -

-/n - This file must be specified if additional bexp files exist
+/n - This flag must be specified if additional bexp files exist

-Note: As the current MPE dbexport only creates a single binary export
+The current MPE dbexport creates a single binary export file per dataset

 See below for a workaround to overcome the